hardMultiple ChoiceObjective-mapped

 Variation 1.
 A SOC analyst receives an alert indicating that a workstation has been making outbound connections to a known command-and-control (C2) IP address.
 The analyst initiates the incident response process.
 Which of the following should be the FIRST action taken?

 Why D: The first priority in incident response is to contain the threat to prevent further damage.
 Option D, isolating the workstation, stops the C2 communication and limits lateral movement.
-Option A (notifying management) is important but not first.
-Option B (deleting files) is premature without analysis.
-Option C (running AV) is reactive and may alert the attacker.
+Option A (running a full antivirus scan) is reactive and may alert the attacker.
+Option B (notifying management and legal) is important but not first.
+Option C (deleting suspicious files) is premature without analysis.